G-TAD: Sub-Graph Localization for Temporal Action Detection: Experiment

 \subsection{Datasets and Metrics}

 {\bf ActivityNet-1.3} \cite{caba2015activitynet} is a large-scale action understanding dataset for action recognition, temporal detection, proposal generation and dense captioning tasks.
-It contains 19,994 temporally annotated untrimmed videos with 200 action categories, which are divided into training, validation and testing sets by 2:1:1.
+It contains 19,994 temporally annotated untrimmed videos with 200 action categories, which are divided into training, validation and testing sets by the ratio of 2:1:1.

 {\bf THUMOS-14} \cite{jiang2014thumos} dataset contains 413 temporally annotated untrimmed videos with 20 action categories.
-We merge the 200 videos in validation to the training set and evaluate on the 213 annotated videos from the testing set.
+We use the 200 videos in the validation set for training and evaluate on the 213 videos in the testing set.

 {\bf Detection Metric}.
 We take mean Average Precision (mAP) at certain IoU thresholds as the main evaluation metric.
-Following the official evaluation API, the IoU thresholds are chosen from $\{0.3, 0.4, 0.5, 0.6, 0.7\}$ and $\{0.5, 0.75, 0.95\}$ on THUMOS14 and ActivityNet-1.3, respectively.
-Following standard practise, we also report average mAP over 10 different IoU thresholds on ActivityNet-1.3.
+Following the official evaluation API, the IoU thresholds $\{0.5, 0.75, 0.95\}$ and $\{0.3, 0.4, 0.5, 0.6, 0.7\}$ are used for ActivityNet-1.3 and THUMOS-14, respectively.
+On ActivityNet-1.3, we also report average mAP over 10 different IoU thresholds $[0.5: 0.05:0.95]$.